tasal-labs/homelab/hardware/README.md

 # Hardware
-The hardware components found in my homelab
+Details of the hardware components found in my homelab environment.
 ## Server

 | Component | Specification |